 In every practice, at some point, participants go quiet and recite mantra – sacred words and syllables – using their malas (prayer beads) to repeat the mantra at least 108 times.

-Some practices also include food offerings, some of which will be given during the practice, some of which you can enjoy after the practice is over.
+Some practices also include food offerings, some of which will be given during the practice, and some of which you can enjoy after the practice is over.

 There is usually no “sermon,” what we call a teaching.
 Practices are not the same thing as teachings.